 BT: I dredge crabs.
 We do that right here Moriches Bay and down the bay shore.
-I used to dredge scallops on every floor.
-I would you we haven't had scalps for so long.
-Last year, we had a few.
+I used to dredge scallops every fall.
+We just haven't had scallops for so long-last year, we had a few.
 I didn't get time to do it.
-We're right from gill netting to dredging crabs so I didn't get to go scalloping last year.
+I went right from gillnetting to dredging crabs, so I didn't get to go scalloping last year.

-NS: What kind of crabs are you dredging?
+NS: What kind of crabs are you...?

 BT: Blue crabs, blue claws.
-I potted blue claw crabs probably fifteen years when I was younger.
+I potted blue claw crabs probably fifteen years, when I was younger.
 Probably in my twenties into my early thirties, mid-thirties, I potted crabs along with the clamming.
 That's right about the time where I started working on the ocean.